 Communicate clearly and frequently

 Communicate proactively with both staff and the public about your plans and the protocols in place for their health and safely.
-Research from Edelman found that people consider employer communications the most credible source of information about COVID-19, and we know that museums are among the most trusted institutions in their communities (see “Museums are Trusted” section of AAM’s Museum Facts and Data).
+Research from Edelman found that people consider employer communications the most credible source of information about COVID-19, and we know that museums are among the most trusted institutions in their communities (see “Museums are Trusted” section of AAM’s museum facts and data).
 Our institutions can play an important role in assuring staff and educating the public about the science and facts of COVID-19.

-Coordinate your approach and connect with the museum community
+Connect with the broader museum community

 Connect with other museums in your community for consistency and supply sharing.